trilbymedia/grav-plugin-grav-ray/README.md

 ## Credits

 Obviously this plugin would not exists if it wasn't for Spatie's Ray Debugger.
-Thanks to them for the license I used to test and develop this plugin.
+Thanks to them for the license I used to test and develop this plugin..